 Based on the information above, answer the questions below.

 By pausing and reflecting on your strongest and weakest characteristics, you're one step closer to becoming a competent communicator.
 Such reflection is key to enhancing your self-awareness.
-All of the other characteristics are important, but we will we will focus our attention on self-awareness.
-After all, it quite difficult to improve on the other characteristics if you are not aware of your current conversational behaviors and how they impact other people.
+All of the other characteristics are important, but we will we will focus our attention on self-awareness, self-monitoring, and cognitive complexity.
+After all, it is quite difficult to improve on the other characteristics if you are not aware of your current conversational behaviors and how they impact other people.
+So, let's first take a look at verbal and non-verbal communication.

 Gamble, Teri K. and Michael W. Gamble.
 Interpersonal Communication: Building Connections Together.
 Thousand Oaks: SAGE Publications Inc., 2014.
 Print.